 Answer: Transfer students should make an appointment with their Dance Major Advisor as soon as possible at the start of their first semester.
 If you have dance classes you would like to try to articulate (transfer to CSULB), please bring a copy of your transcript to your advisor.
 It is possible that syllabi and course materials from certain courses may be requested, such as dance history classes, anatomy classes, etc. Please note that GE classes will be articulated during SOAR by an advisor at UCUA, and that your Dance Major Advisor will only articulate dance classes for the major.
 Commonly articulated classes are: Improvisation (2 units); Composition/Choreography (3 units); Music for Dance (2 units); and Jazz technique (2 units).
-Classes in dance history and/or dance pedagogy are also occasionally articulated, but transfer students will need to supply a syllabus and course materials for their advisor to look over.

 Question: I am a dance major and will be graduating within the next year.
 What should I do?